CASE STUDIES View All

 Probing the Metabolomics of Stem Cell Differentiation with Biomaterials

-In this issue of Chem, Ulijn, Dalby, and co-workers have developed a novel biomaterials platform as a screening tool for identifying metabolites that can bias differentiation of mesenchymal stem cells.
+In this issue of Chem, Ulijn, Dalby, and co-workers have developed a novel peptide-based hydrogel platform as a screening tool for identifying metabolites that can bias differentiation of mesenchymal stem cells.

 TECHNICAL DATA View All